webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 routes the new member's publish offer.
 On leave, the hub removes membership, sends idempotent `leave` to the worker, and routes the SFU's resulting subscribe re-offers to the remaining members.

-SFU→P2P downgrade is disabled for the first release.
-If later enabled, use a dwell timer at exactly two members, then transition `SFU → Downgrading → P2P`. `Downgrading` prevents a third join or a late SFU frame from being routed using the wrong mode during the handoff.
-This design chooses **break-before-make**: after committing `P2P` (which increments the signal epoch), the hub immediately sends `leave` for both survivors to the SFU worker, then pushes `sfu-downgrade` and relays their new direct P2P offer/answer.
-The `sfu-downgrade` control's `is_initiator` field elects exactly one surviving member — the lower `clientid`, which is always defined, unlike the pre-upgrade initiator flag — to create the direct offer, preventing offer glare on the fresh P2P pair.
-This deliberately permits a media gap; do not mix it with make-before-break semantics.

-While a room is `Upgrading` or `Downgrading`, `signaling` serializes membership changes: it returns the retryable `ROOM_TRANSITION` error to an additional join rather than guessing a destination.
-Existing members' browser messages are held in their bounded per-room queue until the transition commits or aborts: on abort the epoch is unchanged and held frames are released normally; on commit the epoch increments and every held frame is dropped (§3.1.2).
-A failed upgrade restores P2P; a failed downgrade restores SFU only before the P2P commit point—after the chosen break-before-make commit, a new third join follows the ordinary P2P→SFU upgrade path.
+SFU→P2P downgrade is not implemented.
+The reserved future design uses a dwell timer at exactly two members and transitions `SFU → Downgrading → P2P`.
+It is intentionally break-before-make: commit P2P and its new signal epoch, send both SFU leaves immediately, then push `sfu-downgrade` with one elected initiator for direct negotiation.
+That future path deliberately permits a media gap.

+The current `Upgrading` state serializes membership changes: an additional join receives retryable `ROOM_TRANSITION`, and browser `send` frames are dropped until the ordered three-member worker join barrier commits or aborts.
+A successful commit increments the epoch and clears queued P2P messages; a failed upgrade removes the provisional third member and restores the original P2P pair without changing the epoch.

 ## 5. Worker assignment, reconnect, and scale

-Workers register capacity and health. `signaling` assigns a room once, using a stable room-affine policy such as least-loaded worker with a deterministic room-id tie-breaker.
-That assignment remains until the room empties.
+Workers register capacity and then become eligible after reporting `Ready` health.
+For the initial three-member upgrade, `signaling` filters out disconnected/draining workers and workers that have reached `max_rooms` or cannot accept three more assigned clients.
+It selects the minimum tuple `(assigned_clients, assigned_rooms, instance_id)`.
+The final `instance_id` comparison makes an exact tie deterministic; this is least-loaded placement rather than round-robin.
+The whole room remains affine to the selected worker until it empties or fails.

+Later joins to an existing SFU room do not run the global selector again and cannot move the room.
+They are serialized through `JoinMember` on the assigned worker and succeed only after its result.
+The current authority uses advertised `max_clients` during initial three-member placement but does not pre-reject a later join from that counter; strict per-room growth enforcement is therefore a remaining capacity-control improvement.

 - A transient `OpenSfuSession` disconnect puts that SFU instance in grace: do not assign new rooms and retain a bounded command backlog.
 A reconnect with the same `instance_id` resumes the same process incarnation; a restarted process has a new `instance_id` and registers as a new worker.
 - On reconnect with the same `instance_id` — a transport interruption with engine state intact — the hub sends a `SyncRoom` roster before any queued browser signal, then replays unacknowledged commands. `SyncRoom` verifies membership projection only and never reconstructs media state.